Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

 and different group elements can be labeled by:

-here $\pm$ is the reflection eigenvalues at each $\mu$, $n_1$ and $n_2$ represent the number of decorated Majorana chains on the 1D block $\tau_1$ and $\tau_2$, and $n_2'$ represents the number of decorated 1D FSPT phases on the 1D block $\tau_2$.
+here $\pm$'s are fermion parity and the reflection eigenvalues at each $\mu$, $m_1$ and $m_2$ represent the number of decorated Majorana chains on the 1D block $\tau_1$ and $\tau_2$, and $m_2'$ represents the number of decorated 1D FSPT phases on the 1D block $\tau_2$.

 With all obstruction-free block-states, subsequently we discuss about all possible trivializations.
 Decorate a Majorana chain with anti-PBC on each 2D block and enlarge all ``Majorana bubble'' construction can be deformed to double Majorana chains at each $\tau_1$ that can be trivialized because there is no on-site symmetry and the classification of 1D invertible topological phases (i.e., Majorana chain) is $\mathbb{Z}_2$; near each 1D block labeled by $\tau_2$, ``Majorana bubble'' construction can also be deformed to double Majorana chains.
 Nevertheless, these double Majorana chains cannot be trivialized because there is an on-site $\mathbb{Z}_2$ symmetry on each $\tau_2$ by reflection symmetry acting internally, and this $\mathbb{Z}_2$ action exchanges these two Majorana chains, and this is exactly the definition of the nontrivial 1D FSPT phase protected by on-site $\mathbb{Z}_2$ symmetry.
 Furthermore, similar with the $p4m$ case, 2D ``Majorana bubble'' construction has no effect on arbitrary 0D blocks.